C-Chads/tinygl/README.md

 gcc -O3 gears.c -o gears -lSDL ../lib/libTinyGL.a -lm
 ```

+This is how you use TinyGL in a program:

 ```c
 //First you have to include
 //(Note that you must either link against libTinyGL.a or compile it in the same compilation unit as your program)